If you enjoy reading with your kiddos, this gift guide for children's books is perfect for the holidays so you can continue learning together!

-Wow.
-That’s definitely the kind of company I want to support.
-I don’t know if it is how the blanket is made, or my emotional ties to it, but it has some very serious good juju going on.
-It’s the blanket the kids always find, the one the baby sleeps under and plays on the best, and it just feels like happiness and hope.
-I’m thinking about getting a second one for this year.
+I don't know if it is how the blanket is made, or my emotional ties to it, but it has some very serious good juju going on.
+It's the blanket the kids always find, and it just feels like happiness and hope.
 I highly recommend these blankets and the company behind them.
 Did I mention how pretty they are?!

 7. Wooden Train Track (Amazon)

-When it isn’t bed time and I’m just reading a chapter book out loud to the kids I have found that it works best if they have a little something to keep their hands busy while I read.
-We love wooden train tracks and they are often what the kids choose to get out while I read.
+When it isn't bedtime and I'm just reading a chapter book out loud to the kids, I have found that it works best if they have a little something to keep their hands busy while I read.
+We love wooden train tracks, and they are often what the kids choose to get out while I read.
 They can play while I read for a solid hour.
-The wooden train sets are easy enough for them to put together on their own too; I don’t have to stop reading to help.
+The wooden train sets are easy enough for them to put together on their own, too, and I don't have to stop reading to help.
 We love the Brio brand.

 8. Duplos (Amazon)